 If you want to relax away from the crowds along the Livadi Bay, which can be reached from Ano Mera and only 10 kilometers from Mykonos town, you will find the golden beach of Kalo Livadi.
 Here the landscape is enchanting and as it is one of the areas most recently opened to tourism, it is still possible to enjoy the most naturalistic and less commercial aspect of the island.

 Finally, 8 kilometers from the capital we can find two other beaches, Panormos, served by a traditional tavern and the more recent Principote, and Agio Sostis, where you can find the famous Kikis tavern, where you will taste delicious Greek local dishes.
 Both beaches can be reached by a road that runs along the Marathi lake.

 Mykonos offers a rich cultural heritage too often overshadowed by the festive nightlife that distinguishes it.
 To get away from the continuous parties there is nothing better than a walk through its famous white windmills with characteristic thatched roofs, located on the hills and in the district of Kastro, memory of the strong rural tradition of the past as well as one of the island’s most impressive attractions.

 Among the churches spread over the island, the beauty of Panagia Paraportiani, built during the 16th century and located in the historic district of Kastro, is a characteristic seaside village known also as the little Venice and characterized by the typical overhanging houses.

-If you want to live this holiday experience in Mykonos discover our exclusive luxury villas and all the services we can offer our customers.
-Visit our website: http://www.mykonosvillas.com/our-villas#List
+If you want to live this holiday experience in Mykonos discover our exclusive luxury Mykonos Villas and all the services offered to our customers.